-What Can a Handyman Do in Waco, Texas?
+What Can a Handyman Do Without a License in Waco, Texas?

 In Texas, there is generally NO state-issued “general contractor” or “handyman” license for typical repair/remodel work; instead, licensing is trade-specific (plumbing, electrical, HVAC, etc.) and work often triggers local building permits.
 In Waco (McLennan County), you typically deal with City of Waco permits/inspections and (if you operate under a name) county/state business filings—not a single statewide contractor card.
 There is no clear statewide “handyman dollar-threshold exemption” that allows unlicensed people to perform regulated plumbing/electrical/HVAC based on job price; those trades require the proper state license regardless of small job size (with narrow homeowner/minor-maintenance exceptions).